patte/fly-tailscale-exit/README.md

 - Tailscale teams is supposed to cost money.
   Tailscale lists teams to [cost $5 per user per month](https://tailscale.com/pricing/) but creating and using a github org in the way described above doesn't count as team but as personal account.
 I didn't find a way to upgrade an org created this way into a paying org.
 Please let me pay ;)

+## Conclusion
+Just enjoy the magnificence, the crazyness of the house of cards that the modern cloud is.
+I seriously enjoyed setting this up with fly and tailscale.
+I think both are mind blowingly awesome.

+I mean tailscale... just look at it.
+The already awesome wireguard set up to a [mesh](https://tailscale.com/blog/how-tailscale-works/) by an open-source [client](https://github.com/tailscale/tailscale) that does [all sorts of NAT wizardry](https://tailscale.com/blog/how-nat-traversal-works/), provided servers to route through if P2P doesn't work and a nice web-ui.
+It's just great.
+If I could wish for anything it would be to be able to run the server part myself (I know about [headscale](https://github.com/juanfont/headscale) and I'll give it a try next) .
+Not because I don't want to pay the company money, the contrary is the case, but because I just don't feel confortable having my (bare-metal) machines trusting a network interface for which I can't fully control who is connected to the other end.
+Tailscale could auth a machine into my network and I'd have no possibility to reliably find out.

+What gets me most about fly is the approach to turn Dockerfiles into microVMs.
+Imagine docker but with `--privileged --net=host`.
+This is what makes this example so simple in comparison to [other cloud providers](https://tailscale.com/kb/guides/): Just a neat Dockerfile and start script but you can use tailscale as if it would run on a real linux host, because it does.
+No need to [run tailscaled with](https://tailscale.com/kb/1107/heroku/) `--tun=userspace-networking --socks5-server=localhost:1055`, the tailscale interface get's added to the VM and everything just works.
+This includes that the [metrics gathered by fly](https://fly.io/docs/reference/metrics/) automatically include the `tailscale0` interface and you can view it's traffic chart in grafana easily.

+This plus anycast, interapp vpn, persistent storage, locations all over the world, an open-source [client](https://github.com/superfly/flyctl) and being a chatty crew with the mindset ["Go Nuts"](https://fly.io/blog/ssh-and-user-mode-ip-wireguard/) have me left in awe.